 The first was an overlook fairly high up into the mountain area.
 Fog completely covered the landscape, making the site feel as if I were on a journey to Mordor…or on a hunt for Dragon Balls…or right in a scene out of Avatar.
 In fact – I had learned that this region was of inspiration for James Cameron while he was creating the world of the Na’vi, Pandora!
 Pretty cool, I think.

-Fairly close to this site was our next stop, and it was quite the relief to be indoors finally.
+Reasonably close to this site was our next stop, and it was quite the relief to be indoors finally.
 We went to this tourist-y building in the middle of absolutely nowhere, that acted as half-zoo half-movie theatre.
 We got to see a 4D movie (yup – those exist apparently) and saw a bunch of protected animals, like one that literally cries like a baby, the rare and regional Golden Snub-nosed Monkeys, and a humongous Giant Salamander.
 For you budding cryptozoologists, we also learned of the famous Wild Man of Shennongjia – basically the Chinese Bigfoot.
-This made the next two stops quite magical.
+This movie made the next two stops quite magical.

 We went for a hike along this set trail in the forest.
 With the Wild Man on our minds, you could literally look to your side through the dense trees and see the silhouette of a 7 foot tall monkey thing lurking in the background…which 100% turned out to be a weird shaped bush.
 Unfortunately, about 5 other tour buses stopped off here – this was the only time the place was busy – so it felt more like a march than a hike…but either way, it was a really really cool walk.
-We were told to look out for the rock formations in the shape of some of their famous folk tales!
+We were told to look out for the rock formations in the shape of some of their famous folktales!

 The last site was one to explore waterfalls.
 Again – a similar hike to the previous, except we got to see a few really scenic spots which all had waterfalls.
-Not too many photos here, as at this point it was freezing cold and pouring rain, so I’ll keep this one brief.
-Here’s a photo of me trying to smile when really I’m thinking about the hot noodle soup that was waiting for me when I got back to YiChang.
+Not too many photos here, as at this point it was freezing and pouring rain, so I’ll keep this one brief.
+Here’s a picture of me trying to smile when really I’m thinking about the hot noodle soup that was waiting for me when I got back to YiChang.

-Overall, despite the weather, this was one of the highlights of my trip to China, and definitely not something I thought I would be doing!
+Overall, despite the weather, this was one of the highlights of my trip to China, and probably not something I thought I would be doing!
 Leading up to a trip to Beijing, you think…okay I’ll see the Forbidden City…the Great Wall…take in the strange street food…but NEVER would I have thought I’d be hiking through one of the most vast and wet forests I’ve ever been to (I’m not the camping type..so maybe this is normal for you?)

 Here are some final tips for your next trip to Central China!